Getting started with Insight

-This page will explain the basics of Assets, and it's then up to you how much deeper you'd like to dive in.
+This page will explain you the basics of Insight, and it's then up to you how much deeper would you like to dive in.

-Assets is used for asset and configuration management.
-It’s like a database that stores everything you own – from hardware and software to offices, keyboards and licenses, Assets can store whatever you need it to store.
+Insight is used for asset and configuration management.
+It’s like a database that stores everything you own – from hardware and software to offices, keyboards and licenses, Insight can store whatever you need it to store.
 It’s really up to you, though we’re guessing the most popular items will be something like:

 - Business services (billing, email, payroll)

 - Hardware and software (servers, computers, mobile phones, software licenses)

 - Offices (Sydney, Melbourne, Stockholm)

 - Server components (RAM, network adapters, hard drives)